 PSYC210 Abnormal Psychology 3 CLASS HOURS/3 CREDITS This course explores the diagnosis, treatment and care of the symptoms associated with abnormal behavior.
-The theoretical causes of various types of psychological disorder - particularly the neurotic, psychotic, and mood disorders will be presented as will a historical perspective regarding treatment.
+The theoretical causes of various types of psychological disorder - particularly the neurotic, psychotic, and mood disorders will be presented as will a historical perspective and mood disorders will be presented as will a historical perspective regarding treatment.
 The history surrounding the treatment of mental illness will be discussed.
 The psychodynamic, cognitive behavioral and medical model approaches to treatment will be emphasized (Coprerequisite: PSYC101, PSYC200)